PanosK92/SpartanEngine/Documentation/contributing.md

     /*Bad*/     auto data       = GetAllData();       // The type is not deducable by eye, the definition of the functions has to be looked for.
 	```
 - Rules are rarely perfect, if you stumble upon some special case, let me know and we'll discuss about what might be best.

+# Pull Requests
+Please ensure that your pull request is of decent quality.
+This means that you should always test what you write and also take as much time as you want to write what you want.
+In the end of the day, it's okay if there is a bug or two, I'll help you iron them out myself.
+However, due to time limitations and due to the definition of a pull request, I can't always devote an amount of time (fixing, reviewing, commenting) which is equal or higher that then amount of time it would have taken me to implement it myself.
+So to sum it up, I'll always try to be helpful but please try to do the same.
+Much appreciated.